jg-rp/liquid/docs/migration.md

 ## New features

 Other than improved error messages and some new standard filters, there are no new features.
-Our goal with this release was to improve Python Liquid's API, without changing template rendering behavior.
+Our goal with this release was to improve Python Liquid's API and improve compatibility with Shopify/liquid.

 If you're interested in new features, take a look at [Liquid2](https://jg-rp.github.io/python-liquid2/migration/#new-features).